Australian freed in Myanmar amnesty lands in Melbourne | Law-Order

 Australian freed in Myanmar amnesty lands in Melbourne

-By Lewis Jackson SYDNEY, Nov 18 (Reuters) - Australian Sean Turnell, a former adviser to deposed Myanmar leader Aung San Suu Kyi, landed in Melbourne on Friday, media reported, a day after being released from detention by the Southeast Asian nation's military junta in a mass amnesty.
+An Australian adviser to deposed Myanmar leader Aung San Suu Kyi, returned home on Friday, Australia's foreign minister said, a day he was released from detention by the Southeast Asian nation's military junta in a mass amnesty.

-Australian Sean Turnell, a former adviser to deposed Myanmar leader Aung San Suu Kyi, landed in Melbourne on Friday, media reported, a day after being released from detention by the Southeast Asian nation's military junta in a mass amnesty.
-The plane carrying Turnell, an economist, touched down in Melbourne just before noon on Friday, according to state broadcaster ABC.
+An Australian adviser to deposed Myanmar leader Aung San Suu Kyi, returned home on Friday, Australia's foreign minister said, a day he was released from detention by the Southeast Asian nation's military junta in a mass amnesty.
+The plane carrying Sean Turnell, an economist who had worked with the Nobel Peace laureate, touched down in Melbourne just before noon on Friday, according to state broadcaster ABC.
 Turnell travelled from Myanmar to Bangkok before boarding an overnight flight to Australia.

-Turnell was among almost 6,000 prisoners released to mark Myanmar's national day on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)